 MagicJack and Ooma have captured the imagination (and market space) of resident alternative VoIP services in quick time.
 Both have come to prominence as the best services in their price range, not least because of their similar claim of ‘no monthly fee’ which gives them a clear edge in terms of marketing theme over competitors.

 MagicJack Brief Review

 MagicJack started out as a humble PC add-on little over half-a-decade ago, requiring the computer to be on at all times for uninterrupted operations.
-Gradually, they have added more arrows to their quiver, eventually launching the MagicJack Plus 2014, MagicApp and MagicJack Go which is a full-feature ATA (analog telephone adapter) which can support direct calls over internet and plugged into wall power source.
+Gradually, they have added more arrows to their quiver, eventually launching the MagicJack Plus 2014, MagicApp, MagicJack Go and magicJack EXPRESS which is a full-feature ATA (analog telephone adapter) which can support direct calls over internet and plugged into wall power source.
 It still requires you to use an internet-enabled device like smartphone, tablets or laptops for first time users, though.

 Ooma Telo Brief Review

 Ooma Telo debuted nearly a decade back, giving it some head-start in terms of consumer telecom markets, especially on the west coast.
 Ooma too, relies on the initial purchase of the Ooma box and premier service subscriptions for revenue.
 However, a higher price model means Ooma was also one of the first to innovate with several additional features like virtual receptionist, business telephony and official fax support.